NDevTK/writeups/README.md

 # Writeups
-This is a writeup version control :)
+This is writeup version control :)